-There was an urban myth, back in the USSR, that the Beatles briefly landed in the somewhere in Russia, then set up and played on the wing of the plane, so their message of love and peace would bring freedom to the Soviet Union and particularly its youth .
+There was an urban myth, back in the USSR, that the Beatles briefly landed in the somewhere in Russia, then set up and played from the wing of the plane so they’re message of love and peace would reach the ears of Soviet Union and particularly its youth .

 So, I depicted the most aspirational/inspirational cultural unit of all time also having reached the satellite some how.

-Out of shot, their roadie Mal Evans has raked out the Abbey Road zebra crossing in the moon dust of the Sea of tranquility.
+Out of shot the band’s faithful roadie, Mal Evans, has raked out the Abbey Road zebra crossing in the moon dust of the Sea of tranquility.